seysha-git/seysha-git/README.md

-## About me
-* 🏦 Education
-  *  Second-year M.C.S. student in Cybernetics and Robotics at NTNU Trondheim.
+## 🏦 Second-year M.C.S. student in Cybernetics and Robotics at NTNU Trondheim.
 ## 🚀 Recent projects
 <details>
   <summary>Click to expand</summary>